BOARD OF DIRECTORS

-Dawn Bunch is a sophomore in college who has been dedicated to the field of psychology for several years.
+Dawn Bunch is a junior in college who has been dedicated to the field of psychology for several years.
 She first became interested in psychology and mental health when she was ten years old.
 She has interned with the American Psychological Association and currently works as an undergraduate research assistant for over two years, and most recently served as a Mental Health Facilitator under Sheppard Pratt Health System.

 Bunch founded the Adolescent Peer Support League in April of 2017 in response to what she considered to be a lack of attention to adolescent mental health.
 Through her intensive research on the efficacy of peer support programs, she has identified these programs as a plausible solution to poor mental health and emotional wellbeing in teens.
 Her vision for APSL is to create a system of peer support programs in high schools throughout the country.

 Director | Secretary